"It’ll be difficult to remove Tinubu, if he is sworn in" - Bode George says

 In an interview with the Nigerian Guardian, Bode George spoke extensively on why the president-elect, Asiwaju Bola Ahmed Tinubu’s inauguration should be stopped.

-The PDP chieftain maintained that there are court issues that needed to be settled before the Tinubu should be sworn in, but unit the technical issues are settled at the court, Tinubu should not be sworn in.
+The PDP chieftain maintained that there are court issues that needed to be settled before Tinubu should be sworn in, but until the technical issues are settled at the court, the president-elect should not be sworn in.

-Speaking further, Geroge maintained that the president-elect did not fulfill all requirements needed to win the election.
+Speaking further, Geroge maintained that the president-elect did not fulfill all requirements needed to win the election, hence there should be no inauguration.'

 "Does Tinubu have 25 percent in Abuja?
 Those are the technical issues that we are asking the Supreme Court to sort out.
 He (Tinubu) didn’t win Abuja.
 There should be no inauguration.